LoRA – low rank adaptation of large language models

 Copy

-We apply the function to the dataset and remove the columns that we do not need
+We apply the function to the dataset and, at the same time, remove the columns we don't need.

 subset_dataset_train = subset_dataset_train.map(tokenize_function, batched=True, remove_columns=['text', 'label', 'id', 'label_text'])